huytran38/huytran38.github.io/sample_page.md

 The data used for this project originated from fourteen files of raw data regarding Power City's energy production and consumption.
 All production and consumption files include hourly data – twenty-four records per day.
 Weather conditions and calendar specifics between all files include:

 1a.
-Weather Condition Features - solar elevation, cloud cover, dew point, humidity, precipitable water, temperature, visibility, wind speed, and pressure
+Weather Condition Features: solar elevation, cloud cover, dew point, humidity, precipitable water, temperature, visibility, wind speed, and pressure

 1b.
-Calendar Day Features - day of the week, holiday, school day
+Calendar Day Features: day of the week, holiday, school day

 ### 2. Pre-processing & Exploratory Analysis